Chronic Pain Management Online

 - Prioritize sleep: Poor sleep worsens pain perception

-- Manage stress: Stress amplifies pain signals
+- Manage stress: Stress amplifies pain signals.
+Try mindfulness apps for pain relief.

 - Stay connected: Social isolation can worsen chronic pain